 - Calculation from generally established and accepted data

 The mandatory declaration requires energy (both in kJ and kcals) and the amounts of fat, saturates, carbohydrates, sugars, protein and salt.
 Nutrition information has to be given per 100g/ml and can additionally be given per portion.
-The regulation also allows elements of the mandatory nutrition declaration to be repeated on the ‘front of pack’ and research has shown that over 60% of consumers look at front of pack labels1.
+The regulation also allows elements of the mandatory nutrition declaration to be repeated on the ‘front of pack’ and research has shown that 9 in 10 shoppers agree it helps them to make informed decisions when purchasing food1.

-Nutritional information is increasingly being used on menus and menu boards, shelf-edge tickets and to accompany recipes in magazines, websites, cookery books and beyond.
+The Calorie Labelling (Out of Home Sector) (England) Regulations 2021 comes into force 6 April 2022 and qualifying businesses will need to display the calories per portion on menus or at point of choice.
+Nutritional information is also increasingly accompanying recipes in magazines, websites, cookery books and beyond.
 If more people are to eat healthier diets, they need to be able to make informed choices when planning meals or at point of choice, whether it’s for a special occasion or a mid-week supper.

 AB Food Nutrition can help you: